Training & Education

 • Other specialists interested in a career in health sciences research

-• Applicants in their final year of an undergraduate program, internship, or postgraduate trainees
+• Applicants in their final year of an undergraduate program, internship, or postgraduate trainee

-To apply for the HSRC Biobank training program
+To apply for Nourah’s Tissue Biobank training program

-Theoretical education is designed to include general information regarding research biobank such as:
+Theoretical education is designed to include general information regarding Tissue Biobank such as:

 The ethical issues associated with the use of biospecimens in research